-BCS employs a Director of Special Education, Resource Specialists, a Speech and Language Pathologist, an Occupational Therapist, and a Psychologist.
+The BCS Special Education team includes a Managing Director of Special Education, Resource Specialists, a

+Speech and Language Pathologist, an Occupational Therapist, and a Psychologist.
 Parent authorization is required before the testing of a child.

 School Counselors

 BCS employs counselors to provide mental health and behavior support services for students.
 The services may consist of: consultation with teachers concerning student support issues, proactive school programming, direct therapeutic intervention with children, small group support, and referral to outside agencies, if appropriate.
 Our Counselors' expertise and guidance are also utilized on the school's MTSS Team, Individual Education Plans, and Crisis Team.
 School counseling services are not meant to address student needs for long periods of time.
 In the event a school counselor determines that extensive counseling services outside of the school setting are recommended for a student's progress, the counseling team will meet with the family to discuss access to outside agencies.